jackv-murray/lastfm-scrobble-analysis/reproducibility/data_visualisation.md

 4. [Tableau Tim](https://www.youtube.com/@TableauTim)

 ## The 'Scrobble Analysis' Dashboard
 Here I'll talk about the design and development process.
 I won't go into the details on **how** to create the specific visualisations.
-Instead, I'll focus on more the more broader steps taken to create the dashboard.
+Instead, I'll focus on the more broader steps taken to create the dashboard.

 ### Wireframe design
 Before creating anything in Tableau, it's usually a good idea to first create a wireframe, or template design.
 There are many tools available to aid you with this, such as [Figma](https://www.figma.com/).
 The Idea is to create